 may result in elevator stall at take-off and/or landing.

 Whereas a tail-heavy aircraft will also be unstable and susceptible

 to stall at low speed, as during the landing approach.

-Further, for a better longitudinal stability, the canard should have
+For a better longitudinal stability, the canard should have higher lift

-higher lift coefficient and stall at lower geometric AoA than the
+coefficient and stall at lower geometric AoA than the main wing.

 For wings with a single panel click